-understanding the Uses of Stance Adverbs
+Understanding the Uses of Stance Adverbs

-STANCE ADVERBS (such as arguably, assuredly, undoubtedly, probably, possibly, apparently, typically, roughly, etc.) constitute a special category of act-related adverbs that typically express the attitude of the speaker/writer toward the form or content of the message.
+Stance adverbs (such as arguably, assuredly, undoubtedly, probably, possibly, apparently, typically, roughly, etc.) constitute a special category of act-related adverbs that typically express the attitude of the speaker/writer toward the form or content of the message Opens in new window.

-Stance adverbs express the speaker or writer’s point of view or judgment in relation to the particular circumstances associated with the content of a clause.
 In the sentences below, the stance adverbs foolishly and regrettably indicate the speaker or writer’s attitude about the actions described in the sentences.

 - Allen foolishly tried to have John fired.